 You’ll need: A tender heart and gentle leading.

-So little brother got Lego but big sis opened a plain pink T-shirt that’s 2 sizes too big?
+You know it’s bound to happen… little brother gets an epic Lego set but big sis opens a plain pink T-shirt that’s 2 sizes too big.
 It can be hard to express gratitude when… well, when you’re not thankful!
 This is not an opportunity for correction but a chance to lovingly shape your daughter’s view of gifts and gratitude.

 One year, the flop was so bad that instead of writing about the gift itself, we wrote how sweet it was to give and that we were praying they’d have a blessed New Year.
 You know- the old “if you can’t say something nice, don’t say anything at all” bit.
 Now, looking back, we laugh about those gifts and remember them more than ones that were prized at the time!